Gwent’s OWN Hospice

 The Hospice is still the only ‘In Patient’ facility of it’s kind in the whole of the county of Gwent and has affectionately become known as the ‘People’s Hospice’.
-It provides care and support to the people of Gwent, which includes the boroughs of Blaenau Gwent, Caerphilly, Monmouth, Newport and Torfaen, who have a progressive, life limiting disease, such as Cancer, Motor Neurone disease, etc. A patient may be admitted to St Anne’s following referral from their general practitioner or hospital consultant, providing the criteria for admission is met.
-The Hospice is a special place and imparts a special relationship with all who are touched by it.
+It provides care and support to the people of Gwent, which includes the boroughs of Blaenau Gwent, Caerphilly, Monmouth, Newport and Torfaen, who have a progressive, life limiting disease, such as Cancer, Motor Neurone disease, COPD, MS, Heart failure, etc. A patient may be admitted to St Anne’s following referral from their general practitioner or hospital consultant, providing the criteria for admission is met.
+The Hospice is a special place and imparts a special relationship with all who are touched by it, providing “Exceptional care to Exceptional people

 Multi-Disciplinary Team